-- 8.2.33 Any route amendment to the current flight plan (what is loaded in the FMS) will be issued either by voice or CPDLC loadable route clearance uplink. - 8.2.34 Route amendments are the number one scenario leading to Gross Navigation Errors.
+- 6.2.33 Any route amendment will be issued either by voice or CPDLC loadable route clearance uplink. - Route amendments are the number one scenario leading to Gross Navigation Errors.
 Pilots must be particularly cautious when receiving a route amendment. - a) Both pilots should confirm the new routing and conduct independent crosschecks after the FMS, Master Document and plotting/orientation chart are updated. - b) Ensure the expanded coordinates for new waypoints are checked and confirmed.
-It is critical that pilots check the magnetic course and distance between the new waypoints as noted in PREFLIGHT under the paragraph "FMS Programming". - c) Brief all relief pilots on the amended route prior to them assuming cockpit duties.
-It is also good practice for relief pilots to independently check the amended route in the FMS. - 8.2.35 Abbreviated route clearance may be issued by Air Traffic Services prior to the oceanic entry point when re-clearing an aircraft to fly along the whole length of an organised track.
+It is critical that pilots check the magnetic course and distance between the new waypoints as noted in PREFLIGHT under the paragraph "FMS Programming".

+- c) Brief all relief pilots on the amended route prior to them assuming cockpit duties.
+It is also good practice for relief pilots to independently check the amended route in the FMS. - Abbreviated route clearance may be issued by Air Traffic Services prior to the oceanic entry point when re-clearing an aircraft to fly along the whole length of an organised track.
 The flight crew should confirm the current NAT track message by using the TMI number (including any appropriate alpha suffix) in the read back.
 There is no requirement for the flight crew to read back the NAT track coordinates.
 If any doubt exists as to the TMI or the NAT track coordinates, the flight crew should request the complete track coordinates.
 Similarly, if the flight crew cannot correctly state the TMI, confirmation will include NAT track coordinates in full and a full read back of those coordinates will be required.